atv2016/frigate_ocr_recognizer/README.md

 This is an experimental fork of [ljmerza/frigate_plate_recognizer](https://github.com/ljmerza/frigate_plate_recognizer/tree/master) and is very much in a beta state.
 Things will probably not work as they should.

-Note the image size is currently very large +- 10Gb, because opencv and PyTorch being included.
+Note the image size is currently very large +- 10Gb, because OpenCv, PyTorch and Nvidia CUDA being included.
 I will look at minimizing this at some point.

 ### Setup